sanskruti-raut/ICU-Clinical-Assistant/READMEAWS.md

 ---

-##  AWS Deployment via CloudFormation
+##  AWS Deployment via CloudFormation template attached in this repo and named -> cloudFormationVitalWatch.yaml

 ### Prerequisites